Survey of Consistent Software-Defined Network Updates: Update Techniques to Guarantee Policy Consistency

-\textbf{Rule replacement ordering.} Further works explore which policies can be supported by only relying on carefully-computed sequences of rule replacements, so as to (i) introduce no memory overhead, and (ii) be readily supported by all (traditional and SDN) devices, without tag-related issues.
+Further works explore which policies can be supported by only relying on carefully-computed sequences of rule replacements, so as to (i) introduce no memory overhead, and (ii) be readily supported by all (traditional and SDN) devices, without tag-related issues.

 Initial contributions mainly focused on WPE consistency.
 Prominently,~\cite{hotnets14update} studies how to compute short sequences of rule replacements, for quick updates ensuring that any given flow traverse a single waypoint.
 The authors propose WayUp, an algorithm that computes WPE-preserving updates spanning 4 rounds.
 However, they also show that it is not possible to guarantee both WPE and loop-freedom in some cases.
 Fig.~\ref{fig:example-wpe} actually shows one case in which any sequence of rule replacements either causes a loop or a WPE consistency violation.
 Those infeasibility results have been extended to chains of waypoints in~\cite{sigmetrics16}.
 The latter work shows that flexibility in ordering and placing virtualized functions specified by a chain do not make the update problem always solvable.
 Those two works also prove that it is NP-hard to even decide if there exists a sequence of rule replacements preserving both loop-freedom and WPE (or waypoint chain traversal).
 Mixed Integer Program (MIP) formulations to find a safe sequence of rule replacements (when any exists) are proposed and evaluated in both cases.